 Section 5132.
 Expiration of Carryforward Allocations.
 The Committee will specify the expiration date of the carryforward Allocation in the Committee Resolution memorializing the grant of the Allocation.
 If any amount of the carryforward Allocation has not been used to issue Bonds or convert Bonds to Mortgage Credit Certificate Authority on or before the expiration date, the performance deposit will be forfeited to the Committee and the Committee may require the Issuer to transfer the carryforward Allocation to another approved Project by the same Issuer in accordance with section 5120.
 If the Committee does not require a transfer of the carryforward Allocation, the expiration date may be extended with the approval of the Executive Director until the Allocation expires pursuant to 26 U.S.C. section 146(f)(3) or to each subsequent deadline for submitting Applications to the Committee.
-At that time, the Committee may require the Issuer to transfer the carryforward Allocation to another approved Project by the same Issuer to transfer the carryforward Allocation section 146(f)(3) or to each subsequent deadline for submitting Applications to the Committee.
 At that time, the Committee may require the Issuer to transfer the carryforward Allocation to another approved Project by the same Issuer.

 Note: Authority cited: Section 8869.94, Government Code.
-Reference: Section 8869.84(c), 8869.84(e), 8869.85(c), and 8869.86(a)(3), Government Code.
+Reference: Section 8869.84(c), 8869.85(c), and 8869.86(a)(3), Government Code.